jeremejazz/jeremejazz/README.md

 # Hello World (and Beyond)! 🚀

-- 🔭 I’m currently working on developing mobile apps and publishing tutorials.
+- 🔭 I’m currently working on publishing my next tutorial related to back-end development.
-- 🌱 I’m currently learning Mobile Development
+- 🌱 I’m currently learning React.
 - 🤔 I’m looking for help with best practices and UI/UX improvements.
-- 📫 How to reach me: [Linkedin](https://linkedin.com/in/jeremecausing), [telegram](https://t.me/jeremejazz)
+- 📫 How to reach me: [email](mailto:me@jereme.me), [Linkedin](https://linkedin.com/in/jeremecausing), [Telegram](https://t.me/jeremejazz)
 - ⚡ Fun fact: A group of owls is called a parliament.

 <!--